bandersen88/CodeChallenge/README.md

 UI and Packages

 I used ReactBootstrap for a simple front end template, luxon for getting the current time in the timezone of the hotel selected, and react-bootstrap-typeahead for the select options.
-I thought the typeahead search functionality was immportant for this application because, while there's only a small data set in this example, likely this application would have a large number of guests and hotels in the database, making a versatile text search important.
+I thought the typeahead search functionality was important for this application because, while there's only a small data set in this example, likely this application would have a large number of guests and hotels in the database, making a versatile text search important.

 ## Testing